Steve987321/toadclicker/README.md

 d3d9.dll missing (install):
 https://www.microsoft.com/en-us/download/confirmation.aspx?id=35

-If you are experiencing a bug or an error which isn't listed create an [issue](https://github.com/Steve987321/toadclicker/issues)
+If you are experiencing a bug or an error which isn't listed here or you want to suggest a feature, create an [issue](https://github.com/Steve987321/toadclicker/issues)
+You can also add me on discord if you have any other questions: Vierkant#9976
 ## Features

+Features or updates to be added:
+- [] Click sounds
+- [] Better randomazation
+- [] customize the randomazation

 **Clicker Tab**